unnamed-catalyst/Aim-Trainer/README.md

 # Naef's Aim Trainer
-An aim trainer game I made using Pygame, which is a set of modules written in the Python programming language, used for writing video games.
+An aim trainer I made using Pygame, which is a set of modules written in the Python programming language, used for writing video games.
 Most of the images for the game were made using the sprite editor, Aseprite.

 ## How to install
 (Instructions for Windows)